liam-mitchell/convert/README.md

 ***convert++*** is a little tool to convert N1.4 userlevel data into the binary format used by N++, so your old 1.4 maps can see the light of day once again in the N++ user levels section.

+## Usage

+To use the tool, just download and run 'convert++.exe' from this page.
+Select a file in 1.4 userlevels.txt format as the input, and select an output directory (if you'd like to drop them straight into your N++ level editor menu, use 'My Documents\Metanet\N++\levels\').

 There are a few caveats to this conversion, since the new format doesn't quite support all the options the old one did.
 When any of these are encountered, a warning will be displayed along with the level name so you can manually inspect it and determine whether/how to resolve the problem.

 - Some drone pathing behaviours ('alternating' and 'quasi-random') from 1.4 have been removed from N++.
 Also removed is the ability to 'NaN' a drone path, preventing any motion at all.
 These drones are defaulted to the 'dumb CCW' direction, but should almost definitely be checked and reworked somehow.